1homas/ISE_Python_Scripts/README.md

 20
 ```

-## ise-get.py
+## `ise-get.py`

-Show ISE ERS REST API data in a variety of ways.
+Show ISE ERS REST API data in a variety of formats.
+Uses Python `asyncio` to do it quickly for 100's or 1000's of resources.

 - `csv` : Show the items in a Comma-Separated Value (CSV) format
 - `grid` : Show the items in a grid with borders
 - `table` : Show the items in a text table
 - `id` : Show only the id column for the objects (if available)
 - `json` : Show the items as a single JSON string
 - `line` : Show the items as JSON with each item on it's own line
 - `pretty`: Show the items as JSON pretty-printed with 2-space indents
 - `yaml` : Show the items as YAML with 2-space indents

 ```sh
 ise-get.py sgt